XDynames/SAI-training/README.md

                 |-- Validation images
 ```
 Modify the `train_new_model.sh` script by changing the `--dataset-dir` to point to your data.

-## Docker
-For convenience we provide a docker file that can be built to run our code in.
-To use this ensure you have installed both [Docker]() and [Nvidia Docker]()
-The image can be built using `docker build . -f dockerfiles/Dockerfile -t sai`
-You can then run the container with the command `docker run --shm-size 8g --gpus all sai <command to execute>` replacing `<command to execute>` with one of the above commands.
-For example to reproduce our reported results on barley stoma you would run `docker run --shm-size 8g --gpus all sai bash evaluate_barley.sh`.

 ## Referencing
 If you use SAI as part of your work please cite us: